‘Hero’ school bus driver hailed for actions after deer crashes through windshield

 Officers responding to a reported crash on Chase Road about 7:12 a.m. determined a vehicle hit the deer, launching it through the windshield of the oncoming bus, Dartmouth police said.

-Bus driver Mark Jardin, 57, said he was on his way to Dartmouth Middle School and High School when the deer — that was still alive and kicking — suddenly landed in his lap.
+Bus driver Mark Jardin, 57, said he was on his way to Dartmouth Middle and High schools when the deer — that was still alive and kicking — suddenly landed in his lap.

 “I see the deer coming out of the woods, the car strike it, the deer goes up airborne thru the windshield and into my chest and lap,” Jardin recalled.
 “He was still alive and I was trying to hold him because he was falling around and scratching me.”